miasmith81/Forms---Tables-Assignment/read.md

 Ask ChatGPT:

 Can you suggest two accessibility improvements for my form (e.g., labels, required fields, ARIA attributes) and explain why they matter?
-Apply the suggested improvements and note them in your submission.
+Apply the suggested improvements and note them in your submission